-Branson, Missouri is calls itself the “live entertainment capital of the world”.
-It is a G-rated Las Vegas, with tons of family friendly things to do.
+Branson, Missouri calls itself the “live entertainment capital of the world”.
+It is a G-rated Las Vegas, with tons of family-friendly things to do.
 While you have to pay for the live entertainment, you can find lots of free things to do to fill in the time between shows.

 Table Rock Lake Dam and State Park

 Table Rock Lake, formed when the White River was dammed, created new recreational activities in the Ozarks.
 The state park, which doesn’t charge admission for parking, has a Visitors Center with interactive exhibits.
 Enjoy the hiking and mountain biking trails.
 Bring a picnic.

 The state park is next to the launchpad for Showboat Branson Belle, a lunch or dinner cruise with a live show.